Certificate in Genealogical Research GEN200

 After learning the skills and competencies necessary to perform genealogical research according to set standards, this module explores the business opportunities, specialties, and trends for genealogists.
 It covers ethics, client relations, contracts, additional educational venues, BCG certification requirements, and many other resources that will launch you into an exciting and fascinating profession.

-- Offered online starting in January, May, and September.
+- Currently offered online only starting in January, May, and September.

 Textbooks and Class Materials